A Brush with the Law: Plot

-The platoon tries to help by testifying as witnesses to Mainwaring's innocence, but things go from bad to worse when Jones messes up his story under oath.
-As both Square and Hodges proceed to push Mainwaring towards what could be a sticky end, Walker steps in and reveals he was out delivering 'supplies' to a 'nearby customer', putting some pressure on Square by reminding him of his own illegal activities buying blackmarket whisky.
-Just as Square is about to dismiss the trial, the Verger confesses it was he who showed the light, having used the office after the platoon had left on patrol to write his memoirs, much to the fury of Hodges who has lost his chance to end Mainwaring.
+On the day of the trial, Mainwaring has deciding to conduct his own defence, but soon discovers that the magistrate is Captain Square (who seems just as determined to convict him as Hodges is).
+Several witnesses are called, including the Vicar, and things start to look bad for Mainwaring, especially when Jones is called and messes up the platoon's defence story.
+But then Walker steps in and reveals he was out delivering "supplies" to a "nearby customer", putting some pressure on Square by reminding him of his own illegal activities, such as buying black market whisky.
+Just as Square is about to dismiss the trial, the Verger confesses it was he who was showing the light, having used the office after the platoon had left on patrol to write his memoirs, much to the fury of Hodges.

 The case is dismissed and Mainwaring is allowed to leave the court "without a stain on his character".
 He attributes his acquittal to "honesty, fair play and the integrity of British justice".